SAP C4C Guide: What It Was, What Replaced It, and What to Do Now

 Is SAP still supporting C4C?

 SAP continues to provide maintenance and support for C4C (Sales Cloud V1), but all new feature development goes exclusively to V2.
-This means C4C won’t get AI features (Joule), the new Fiori UI, or BTP-native extensions.
-SAP hasn’t announced an end-of-maintenance date for C4C, but the strategic direction is clear — V2 is the future.
+That means C4C won’t get AI features (Joule), the new Fiori UI, or BTP-native extensions.
+SAP hasn’t announced an end-of-maintenance date for C4C, but the strategic direction is clear.
+V2 is the future.
 Plan your migration proactively rather than waiting for a forced deadline.
+Trust me, forced deadlines are never fun.

 Can I run C4C and V2 side by side during migration?